Anti-Harassment and Discrimination Policy

 - Providing training and education to make sure everyone knows their rights and responsibilities

-- Regularly monitoring organizational systems for barriers relating to Code grounds
+- Regularly monitoring organizational systems for barriers relating to prohibited grounds of discrimination

 - Providing an effective and fair complaints procedure